 These are funds that you know you will need in the next few months or beyond.
 For example, Passover is coming up in approximately 4 months.
 Now is a perfect time to start saving for that.
 Are you possibly anticipating a car repair at any point?
 A house repair?
 An insurance bill?
 These are all “envelopes” that need to be filled and soon.
 Your budget needs to take these things into account.

 The big, scary future is coming at one point (hopefully), and you will need money to live on.
-Even if you can’t put a lot into a retirement fund- try to put away at least $5 a month into a retirement account to get your future started.
+So even if you can’t put a lot into a retirement fund- try to put away at least $5 a month into a retirement account to get your future started.

 I personally use a Modern Envelope Budgeting System which is a twist on the traditional envelope system, and it works for me.
 Many other budgeting systems work, and you can pick anyone you want but make sure that you can actually follow something that you can actually follow.
 Don’t make it over complicated.

 But I already have a budget!

 Great!
 Awesome!
 Even if you are like me and have a particular budget that you follow every month, it’s a good idea to revisit your budget, savings allocations, and new needs.
 After all, life happens, and things change.
 Now is a great time to look at your budget and reevaluate if it is still working.
 Are there new sinking funds you need to start?
 Are you able to raise your savings or your charitable giving?
 Now is the time to make this happen.

 Let’s do this!
 Happy New Year!
 2020 should be a year filled with joy, peace, and serenity for all of you.